Multi-Vehicle Accident on I-95 Results in Multiple Injuries

 Six vehicles, including a large semi-truck, were involved in a major accident on Interstate 95 at County Road 210.
 The collision was so bad that at least two people suffered serious injuries and had to be transported to South Baptist Hospital, according to CBS 47 News.

-If you or a family member are involved in a chain reaction, or multi-vehicle, accident it is extremely important that you speak to an experienced personal injury attorney.
+If you or a family member are involved in a chain reaction, or multi-vehicle, accident it is extremely important that you speak to an experienced Jacksonville car accident attorney.
 Why?
 Because multi-vehicle accidents are some of the most complex types of personal injury cases to litigate.
 This is due to the fact that you need to deal with multiple insurance companies all trying to figure out ways to reduce or deny their insured’s liability.
 In addition, there may not be just one driver who was negligent and caused the accident.
 When liability is unclear or contested, insurance companies often put up a fight and do not offer fair and reasonable settlements.
 This may mean your case will need to go to a jury trial to get resolved.

 If you are involved in a multi-vehicle collision, it is important to obtain the auto insurance information with all the motorists who were also part of the collision.
 You should also get the name and phone number of each driver and the contact information of any witnesses who saw the crash.
 If possible, you should also take photos of the accident scene, including any skid marks, property damage to your vehicle, and any visible bodily injuries you suffered.